List of Star Wars creatures: Kybuck

-Kybucks are fast, grassland-inhabiting ungulates that inhabit Kashyyyk.
-These swift mammals use the tall grasses of their native grasslands to hide from would-be predators, although they are capable of outrunning most predators anyway, being able to perform magnificent acrobatic jumps while running up to 90 kilometers per hour.
-Male Kybucks have short horns on the top of their heads, and different species can be told apart by horn variations.
+Kybucks are fast ungulates that live in the grasslands of Kashyyyk.
+These swift mammals use the tall grasses of their native grasslands to hide from would-be predators, although they are capable of outrunning most predators anyway, being able to do magnificent acrobatic jumps while running up to 90 kilometers per hour.
+Male Kybucks have short horns on the top of their heads, and sundry species can be told apart by their horns.

 Kyren

 The kyren is a small herbivorous insect from Ansion that travels in swarms of up to 150 million individuals.
 They have no legs, and spend most of their lives airborne, feeding on the wide grasslands of Ansion.

 L

 Laa

 Laas are fish, resembling angler fish.
 Laas live in Naboo's swamps.

 Laigrek

 Laigreks are large arachnids from the planet Dantooine.
 They like dank, dark areas and took up residence in the ruins of the Dantooine Jedi Enclave after it was bombarded by Darth Malak in the Jedi Civil War.
 Their bite is painful, but not venomous.